 The coconut milk we use in the recipe is from a can.
 Full-fat coconut milk works best.
 If you don’t have it, it can be substituted with full-fat cream.

-To keep the recipe keto friendly, you must use sugar-free maple syrup, like this one from Lakanto.
-It contains 1 net carb per serving and low calories, plus it’s all-natural, low-glycemic, and gluten-free.
+To keep the recipe keto friendly, you must use keto maple syrup, (you can buy it direct from Wholesome Yum using that link – it’s our affiliate link).
+It contains 20 calories and 2 net carb per serving, plus it’s all-natural, low-glycemic, and gluten-free.

 How to Make Keto Coconut Flour Pancakes